 - We will not tell you what career to pursue, but we will give you tools and resources to discover areas that might be of interest to you.

-- See our guidance on Employing International students in the UK [pdf]
+- See the AGCAS guidance on Recruiting International students in the UK [pdf]

 - See the Guide to Employing International Students [pdf] from Universities UK International